Age of Enlightenment: Book industry

 Denis Diderot is best known as the editor of the Encyclopédie.

 It is difficult to determine what people actually read during the Enlightenment.
 For example, examining the catalogs of private libraries gives an image skewed in favor of the classes wealthy enough to afford libraries and also ignores censored works unlikely to be publicly acknowledged.
 For this reason, a study of publishing would be much more fruitful for discerning reading habits.
 Across continental Europe, but in France especially, booksellers and publishers had to negotiate censorship laws of varying strictness.
 For example, the Encyclopédie narrowly escaped seizure and had to be saved by Malesherbes, the man in charge of the French censor.
 Indeed, many publishing companies were conveniently located outside France so as to avoid overzealous French censors.
 They would smuggle their merchandise across the border, where it would then be transported to clandestine booksellers or small-time peddlers.
 The records of clandestine booksellers may give a better representation of what literate Frenchmen might have truly read, since their clandestine nature provided a less restrictive product choice.
 In one case, political books were the most popular category, primarily libels and pamphlets.
 Readers were more interested in sensationalist stories about criminals and political corruption than they were in political theory itself.
 The second most popular category, "general works" (those books "that did not have a dominant motif and that contained something to offend almost everyone in authority"), demonstrated a high demand for generally low-brow subversive literature.
 However, these works never became part of literary canon and are largely forgotten today as a result.

 A healthy, legal publishing industry existed throughout Europe, although established publishers and book sellers occasionally ran afoul of the law.
-For example, the Encyclopédie, condemned by both the King and Clement XII, nevertheless found its way into print with the help of the aforementioned Malesherbes and creative use of French censorship law.
+For example, the Encyclopédie, condemned by both the King and Pope Clement XII, nevertheless found its way into print with the help of the aforementioned Malesherbes and creative use of French censorship law.
 However, many works were sold without running into any legal trouble at all.
 Borrowing records from libraries in England, Germany, and North America indicate that more than 70% of books borrowed were novels.
 Less than 1% of the books were of a religious nature, indicating the general trend of declining religiosity.